Recoverable Damages in Medical Malpractice Case

 If you prove a breach of the standard of care and causation, you are entitled to damages.
 However, in Michigan, recovering damages in a medical malpractice action can be complicated.

 Damages generally fall into two categories: economic and non-economic.
 Economic damages are what we typically think of when someone suffers a loss or injury.
-These damages are straightforward and include the cost of medical care, wage loss, and expenses for household replacement services.
+These damages are tangible and include the cost of medical care, wage loss, and expenses for household replacement services.

-It is important to keep very good record of these expenses and be on the lookout for “hidden” damages, like reduced pension payouts.
+It is important to keep very good records of these expenses and be on the lookout for “hidden” damages, like reduced pension payouts.
 Make sure to keep your receipts for co-pays and other out-of-pocket medical expenses, receipts for housekeeping and yard work services, and track round-trip mileage to doctor's appointments.
 Employment and medical billing records will typically be gathered by your attorney in order to provide the defendant, and ultimately, the jury, with a comprehensive damages package.

 Non-economic damages are often coined "soft" damages and include pain and suffering, mental anguish, loss of social pleasures and disfigurement.
 These damages are not proven by receipts and bills.
 You must convince the jury that what you have endured as a result of the negligence and resulting injury affected your day-to-day life in such a way that monetary compensation is appropriate.
 Many times, testimony of family members, friends, and co-workers can be helpful in conveying your emotional trauma to the jury.
 In medical malpractice cases, no matter how much the jury awards in non-economic damages, the Court will reduce the award to comply with the "cap."
 (See MCL 600.1483).
 The maximum you can receive in 2018 (it changes every year) is $455,000, or at most, $812,500 if you suffered paralysis, permanent brain damage, or loss of the ability to have children.